top of page

 5. How much does it cost to get married at NYC City Hall?

-• Wedding Ceremony at City Hall: $35 (credit card only)
+• Wedding Ceremony at City Hall:Ā $25 (debit/credit card or money only)

 6. Can I bring my own wedding officiant instead of having a City Hall ceremony?